 When to hike: You can climb all year round.
 During winter expect snow and the lake will most likely be frozen with fewer hikers insight.
 In the summer, however, expect larger crowds and the surrounding fauna in full bloom.
 We recommended doing the hike in the winter when the trail is peaceful and the landscape transforms into a wintery feast for your senses.

 Suitable for: All ages and abilities – bare in mind that some parts of the trail are steep at times and may be slippery if there has been rainfall.

 Why hike Lac de Taney?

-Often referred to as a little slice of paradise, once you’ve been here it’s easy to see why.
+Often referred to as a little slice of paradise, once you’ve been here it’s easy to see why this Swiss hiking trail is so popular.
 Lac de Taney is nestled in the valley between the surrounding towering peaks; the hike up through the thick pine forest is pretty special but nothing prepares you for when you enter the hollow where Lac de Taney lies.
 When covered in snow, it really is magical.

 Hiking during winter means you’ll pretty much have the trail to yourself surrounded by snow-draped trees and frosted peaks.
 If you’re lucky the lake will be frozen which, along with the snowy landscape, make you feel like you’ve stepped into another world.

 Walking around the lake you can spot the icicles as thick as arms that have formed on the traditional wooden chalets and frozen branches outstretching from frozen tree trunks.
 Though the hike to the lake is relatively easy, if you are wanting a harder day in the mountains you can extend it to take in a number of other peaks and vistas too.